 You can apply to register as a Non-Resident Property Elector prior to August 28, 2018 at the Sunshine Coast Regional District Office, located at 1975 Field Road, Sechelt, during regular office hours, 8:30 am to 4:30 pm, Monday to Friday, excluding statutory holidays.
 You will be asked to provide two pieces of identification and proof that you are the registered owner of the property.
 If the property is owned jointly with other individuals, you must also demonstrate - in writing - that you have the consent of the majority of all the owners to vote as the non-resident property elector.
 An application to register as a non-resident property elector must be completed.

 Where do I Vote?

-Voting place locations will be advertised in the Coast Reporter and posted here, once an election has been declared by the Chief Election Officer.
+Voting place locations will be advertised in the Coast Reporter and the Local Weekly and posted here, once an election has been declared by the Chief Election Officer.

 Any inconsistency with the Local Government Act is unintentional and for accuracy, reference should be made to that Act.
 Official election notices will be published in the Coast Reporter newspaper.